Bram-R/PRE-ACT/README.md

 To replicate the model-based analysis:

-1.  **Load the Input Data:**
+1.  **Main results:**
-    Run the script `f_input.R` to generate a data frame containing input parameters for the probabilistic sensitivity analysis (PSA).
+    Run the script `Main.R` to generate the main results.

-2.  **Execute the Model:**
-    Run `f_model.R` to simulate the state-transition model.
-This script calculates expected costs, QALYs, and life years for both treatment strategies over the defined lifetime horizon.

-3.  **Perform Sensitivity Analyses:**
+2.  **Sensitivity analyses:**
-    Use `f_wrapper.R` to run probabilistic and deterministic sensitivity analyses.
+    Run the script `Sensitivity analyses.R` to run probabilistic and deterministic sensitivity analyses.
 This step provides outputs such as the incremental cost-effectiveness plane, cost-effectiveness acceptability curves, and tornado diagrams that help identify key drivers of cost-effectiveness.

+3.  **Intermediate results:**
+    Run the script `Intermediate results.R` to generate the intermediate results.

 ## Input Data and Parameters